 A more recent and prominent hard fork is the fork of the Steem blockchain to form Hive Blockchain.

-What is the Difference Between Hard Fork and Soft Fork
+What is the Difference Between a Hard Fork and a Soft Fork

-The main difference between a cryptocurrency hard fork and soft fork is backward compatibility.
+The main difference between a cryptocurrency hard fork and a soft fork is backward compatibility.

 - A hard fork is a permanent change to the blockchain structure and is not backward compatible.
-On the other hand, a soft fork are changes that are compatible with the existing blockchain.
+On the other hand, a soft fork is a change that is compatible with the existing blockchain.

-- Hard forks are radical and permanent changes to the blockchain rules whereas soft forks are cosmetic changes to the rules to implement useful improvements to the code base.
+- Hard forks are radical and permanent changes to the blockchain rules, whereas soft forks are cosmetic changes to implement valuable improvements to the code base.

 - Most hard forks lead to a split of the parent blockchain into two.
-Soft forks never results to a split, but rather an improved network.
+Soft forks never result in a split but rather an improved network.

 - Hard forks are irreversible and non-backward compatible.
 Soft forks are backward compatible.